 Do we throw more things away then we do fix anymore?

-Just a generation ago (my mother's generation) needed to know how to cook from scratch, mend clothing, care for the kids, and clean the home without those handy little kitchen and home appliances that we use now.
+Just a generation ago (my mother’s generation) needed to know things we don’t.
+Like how to cook from scratch, mend clothing, and clean the home.
+They didn’t use those handy little kitchen and home appliances that we use now.

 My mother didn’t put me and my siblings on the couch with an iPad so she could clean the house or cook dinner (I’m sure she would have if she had the option!)